 This post contains affiliate links, which means I’ll make a small commission if you purchase through one of my links.

 This recipe comes with a warning.
 The warning is: beware of making this recipe because once you do, you will be asked to make it again and again and again.
 Ketoers, non-ketoers, kids, friends, family, coworkers… everyone will be asking you to make that “keto / low carb / low calorie / healthy / delicious Chicken Fried Rice recipe.”
 Guard your servings carefully because you may find a forkful or two missing if you turn away for a minute… or worse yet, you may find tomorrow’s lunch portion mysteriously missing from the fridge.
+In other words, this will be a very popular keto dinner.

 - It’s a breeze to make keto chicken cauliflower rice recipe so you can easily make another batch (or three) to keep up with all of your fan mail requests.